Overview

 • Relaxation techniques: It may be valuable to practice relaxation techniques like cultivating an attitude of mindfulness, positive thinking, visualization, yoga, meditation, and deep breathing techniques.

 • Herbal and dietary supplements: Herbal and dietary supplements are often suggested as treatments to reduce anxiety.
-However, the Food and Drug Administration doesn’t monitor and regulate these substances like medication, and some supplements or herbal remedies may not be safe for consumption.
+However, the Food and Drug Administration doesn’t monitor and control these substances like medication, and some supplements or herbal remedies may not be safe for consumption.
 Talk to a healthcare provider before starting any herbal or dietary supplements.

 Practical, productive coping skills can be one of the most effective ways to manage anxiety symptoms, regardless of the causes.
 Below are a few tips for using coping mechanisms: